2001 Biggin Hill Airshow crashes: Vampire crash and immediate aftermath

 The Vampire and Sea Vixen joined as a pair as planned, flying past the crowd and carrying out their 405° level turn.
-The Sea Vixen subsequently performed its wingover to the right at a speed of 220 knots at the apex, subsequently increasing thrust and pulling 2.5g into the turn.
+The Sea Vixen subsequently performed its wingover to the right at a speed of 220 kn at the apex, subsequently increasing thrust and pulling 2.5 g into the turn.
 The Vampire then flew to the left astern position, flying a wider radius followed by a right wingover to achieve the planned 1 km of spacing between both aircraft.
 As the Vampire reached 80° to enter its wingover, it continued to roll to the right, suddenly becoming inverted with the nose dropping down into a steepening descent.
 The Vampire almost simultaneously rolled upright, raised its nose and increased its angle of attack.
 Still rolling to the right, the Vampire crashed into woods by the end of runway 21, with a cloud of fire rising into the sky seconds after.
 These events were reportedly witnessed by 35,000 people in the airshow's crowd.
 Neither Sir Kenneth Hayr nor Jonathan Kerr survived.

 The Sea Vixen cut its display short and dumped its remaining fuel before landing back on runway 03 without issue.
 Several recordings of the display were taken by camera from members of the crowd.
 Most of these however, focused solely on the Sea Vixen rather than the Vampire at the time of the latters right wingover.
 Footage from the last moments of the accident were only available on one recording.
 This recording would be further analysed in the subsequent investigation.